 It’s here where ABM shines.
 In one study, 75% of B2B marketers said using ABM allowed them to find and engage with the right buyers earlier in their buying process.

 7. Improve your reputation and relationships

 Companies that use ABM have reported an 84% improvement in reputation and 80% improvement in customer relationships, due to implementing such things like client service management, automated list generations, or customer notifications.

 These stats prove how vital it is to build trust with leads and customers through openly sharing updates and information about products and services.
 This openness with target accounts leads to strong, trusting relationships that last.

 Probably one of the most important ABM stats in this list is how ABM helps you reach C-level executives.
 SiriusDecisions found 30% of marketers that worked in an account-based manner reported greater than 100% engagement increase with their C-level targets.

 Forrester and RollWorks data found 58% of B2B marketers experienced larger deal sizes with ABM.
 And 56% expect tighter alignment between marketing and sales activity.

 10. Get more leads and opps

-Thanks to closer work between sales and marketing, 66% of companies have reported that the key benefit of ABM is an increase in pipeline opportunities.
+Thanks to closer work between sales and marketing, 61% of companies have reported that the key benefit of ABM is an increase in pipeline opportunities, quality, or both.